Soft Matter Hacker Home |

 design novel complex fluid materials and products.

-- Prospective PhD and honours students: check our research
+- Prospective PhD and honours students: check our Research

-projects page to see where you might want to work.
+Projects page to see where you might want to work.

 - Formulated product development and scale-up - Develop and evaluate innovative microstructured